blarney-lang/pebbles/README.md

 ## Build instructions

-You will need Verilator, the RISC-V SDK, and a fairly recent version of GHC (8.6.1 or later).
+We'll need Verilator, the RISC-V SDK, and a fairly recent version of GHC (8.6.1 or later).

-On Ubuntu 20.04, you can do:
+On Ubuntu 20.04, we can simply do:

 ```sh
 > sudo apt install verilator